etnperlong/matrix-puppeteer-line/puppet/README.md

 ### Profile directory
 The `profile_dir` specifies which directory to put Chromium user data directories.

-### URL
-`url` specifies the URL of the index page of the LINE extension for your Chromium installation.

 ### Extension directory
 The `extension_dir` specifies which directory contains the files for the LINE extension, which you must download yourself.